defowler2005/custom-sidebar/README.md

 # custom-sidebar
-Here is a custom sever sidebar
+Here is a custom sever sidebar.

+Go to line 48 for 48 the title image.

+Go to line 68 the "Your Server" title.

-Here's what it looks like"
+Here's what it looks like

 ![Custom Sidebar](https://raw.githubusercontent.com/defowler2005/defowler2005/main/custom_sidebar.png)